Australian Citizens Party: History

-The original CEC was established in 1988 by residents of the Kingaroy region of Queensland.
+Australian Citizens Party was founded in 1988 as the Citizens Electoral Council by Craig Isherwood and Maurice Hetherington.
+Its main aim was to lobby for binding voter-initiated referendums.
 CEC candidate Trevor Perrett won the 1988 Barambah state by-election in Queensland, after former Queensland Premier Sir Joh Bjelke-Petersen resigned in 1987.
 However, Perrett switched to the National Party in December 1988.
-Members of the Australian League of Rights, an extreme right-wing group led by Eric Butler, tried unsuccessfully to take over the new party.
-Its purpose was to lobby for binding voter-initiated referendums.

 By 1989, the CEC leadership was under the influence of the Lyndon LaRouche movement.
 By 1992, the CEC identified itself as the Australian branch of the broad international LaRouche movement.
 National Secretary Craig Isherwood moved the headquarters from rural Queensland to a Melbourne suburb, with direct communications links to LaRouche's US headquarters established.

 In 1996, then-Liberal Party MP Ken Aldred was disendorsed by the Liberal Party after using parliamentary privilege to make allegations that a prominent Jewish lawyer and a senior foreign affairs official were involved in espionage and drug trafficking.
 Aldred made the claims using documents supplied to him by the CEC that were later found to be forged.

+Australian Electoral Commission (AEC) first registered the CEC as a federal party on 27 June 1997, deregistered it in December 2006 under new integrity rules, and re-registered it on 4 September 2007 after the organisation demonstrated the statutory membership minimum.

+In 2017, the CEC argued that the Financial Sector Legislation Amendment (Crisis Resolution Powers) Bill would allow for a bail-in of bank deposits.
+This led to an inquiry by the Senate Economics Legislation Committee, which received a high volume of public submissions.
+Despite those objections, the bill was rushed through on 14 February 2018 in a voice vote with only seven senators present; the AEC then worked with One Nation senator Malcolm Roberts to introduce the Banking Amendment (Deposits) Bill 2020.
+Following a second inquiry, the bill was defeated by the major parties.